carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

   Limit the number of cycles in the timeline view.
 By default, the number of cycles is set to 80.

+.. option:: -instruction-tables

+  Prints resource pressure information based on the static information available from the processor model.
+This differs from the resource pressure view because it doesn't require that the code is simulated.
+It instead prints the theoretical uniform distribution of resource pressure for every instruction in sequence.

 EXIT STATUS
 -----------